Doctor of Psychology, Clinical specialization, 2012

-“I grew up in Cleveland, Ohio listening to my grandfather's words of wisdom,” says LaMarr.
+“I grew up in Cleveland, Ohio listening to my grandfather's words of wisdom,” said LaMarr.
 “He stressed the importance of higher education, and he wanted a doctor in the family.
 As a result, he introduced me to quite a few successful men with higher education.
 I realized early in life that there were only a few options if I wanted to get out of the stressful streets of Cleveland.
 All of those options included an education.”

 After retiring from the Air Force, he earned a Master of Arts in Psychology with a focus on Marriage and Family Therapy.
 “I worked in the field for a while and began to build a name for myself, but I wasn't satisfied.
 I wanted to help veterans who were struggling with post-traumatic stress.
 In order to do so, I realized I needed more specialized knowledge.
 I wanted to be an expert.
 And I never forgot my grandfather's dream.”

 He began researching doctoral programs, and found University of the Rockies.
 “After speaking with a number of people, I finally met a student from Albuquerque.
 She told me about the great faculty, and I was sold.
 This is the reason I chose to drive 700 miles as opposed to the 15 minutes to University of New Mexico.
 I have not had any regrets.”